-This scripture provides insight into the revolutionary consciousness Jesus presented.
+This scripture provides insight into the revolutionary consciousness Jesus presents.
 This scripture does not mince words.
-Jesus knows full well that what he brings at the behest of the Father will inflame the soul, bring the soul to the confrontation with the spirit that is needed.
-This fire will rage in the soul for the freedom the spirit craves for the soul.
-Jesus knew he was presenting more than just philosophy.
-For his work would strike at the very heart of man, in mind, will, and emotions.
+Jesus knows full well that what he brings at the behest of the Father will inflame the soul, and bring the soul to the needed confrontation with the spirit.
+This fire rages for what the spirit craves for the soul, freedom.
+Jesus’ work would strike at the very heart of man, in mind, will, and emotions.

-This fire cast upon the world cannot be of value unless it is kindled in the soul, otherwise, it would die out or become degraded into an earthly message instead of celestial.
+This fire cannot be of value unless it is kindled in the soul.
+Not kindled, it would become degraded into an earthly message instead of a celestial one.
 Further, we can glimpse within the work of Jesus and observe the contentiousness Jesus knew he would create.
-But, more to the point, each soul will have to come to the measure of the fire kindled in his or her soul.
-For this confrontation is unavoidable, and will force a choosing, an acceptance or a denial.
-The reader might wish to take a few moments, or even a few days or weeks, and look with diligence as to what fires burn in his soul.
-Some fires consume like the lion, mortal, lusting, violent, whereas the cleansing fire provides peace and deliverance.
+Each soul will have to come to the measure of the fire kindled in his or her soul.
+This confrontation is unavoidable and will force a choice—an acceptance, or a denial.
+The reader might wish to take a few moments, and look with diligence as to what fires burn in his soul.
+Some fires consume like the lion, mortal, lusting, and violent, whereas the cleansing fire provides peace and deliverance.
 In either case, the fire will continue to burn until the issue is addressed.

-That he knew this fire of the spirit of God would begin to spread into the world at the time of this speaking we cannot be sure.
+We cannot be sure that at first Jesus knew this fire would spread into the world.
 Later we see that he did understand that it would, for he later speaks and tells the disciples to take this message of change (repentance) unto all the world and to do so in his name.

 When comparing other scripture we sometimes view a more extrapolated theology than we see in Thomas.
 It would seem that Thomas would not have given countenance to the fundamentalist message, particularly Jn.
 3: 15-17, which gives us the scripture (15) “that whosoever believeth in him should not perish, but have everlasting life; (16) that God so loved the world, that he gave his only begotten son; and (17) that the world through him might be saved”.
 This is usually interpreted relative to belief teachings, commonly known as the orthodoxy, and does not seem to fit in so well within knowing teachings.

-We do see an element within Thomas as a general theme of internal agreement.
-Perhaps he also does the best job of tying gnostic gospels to the three synoptic gospels.
+We do see in Thomas a general theme of internal agreement, and perhaps he does the best job of tying gnostic gospels to the three synoptic gospels.
 Many scholars believe Thomas is the seminal gospel for Mark, Matthew, and Luke.
-We also know that Thomas, Matthew, and Philip were given responsibility for organizing the written work or to put down in writing the teachings of Jesus.
+We also know that Thomas, Matthew, and Philip were given responsibility for organizing the written work or putting down in writing the teachings of Jesus.
 With this effort comes the narrative gospel, but also the cognitive gospel.
-We see belief emphasized within the narrative more so, yet when we leave belief to enter into understanding we then see the cognitive or knowing works as they are presented.
+We see belief emphasized within the narrative gospels more so, yet when we leave belief to enter into a deeper realization we then see the cognitive or knowing works as Thomas presents them.

-We begin to see various mysteries revealed–the parable of the sower, the wise fisherman, the pearl of great value, and that he who thinks they are so wise may need to begin again (old man and the child, first and last).
-That is one reason Thomas is given a special place within this work.
-It goes to the heart of Jesus’ teaching, which is seen as knowledge and performance, wise choosing, and the like.
-In essence, he gives us some of the teachings not given to the public, and perhaps for those who are more interested in the deeper study.
-He writes out specifically what Jesus said, providing new understanding, but giving good reference to other gospel statements.
+We begin to see various mysteries revealed—the parable of the sower, the wise fisherman, the pearl of great value, and that he who thinks they are so wise may need to begin again (old man and the child, first and last).
+That is one reason Thomas is given a special place in this work.
+It goes to the heart of Jesus’ teaching, which is seen as knowledge and performance, wise choosing, and other similar attributes.
+In essence, he gives us some of the teachings not given to the public; his work resides with those more interested in the deeper study.
+He writes out specifically what Jesus said, providing new understanding, and sourcing other gospel statements.